The Cholesterol Myth

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-We’ve all been taught growing up that cholesterol is the enemy of mankind; that cholesterol should be avoided at all cause, because you’ll develop heart diseases by eating cholesterol-rich food.
-And that it clogs the arteries, leading to stroke.
-However, it turns out that this claim has evolved to what we call now as a myth.
-In fact, the body – 75% of it – is made up of cholesterol, which our body produced.
+We’ve all been taught growing up that fat and cholesterol are the enemy of mankind, and that cholesterol should be avoided at all cause.
+The reason given?
+Because you’ll develop heart diseases or increase cardiovascular risk by eating cholesterol-rich foods and that it clogs the arteries, leading to a stroke.
+But, it turns out this claim has evolved to what we call now as a myth.
+In fact, the body – 75% of it – is made up of the cholesterol it produced.

-Another reality bite about cholesterol is that our hormones, namely the steroids testosterone, adrenal hormones, and the sex hormones need cholesterol to reproduce.
-All these hormones prevent premature aging, and they’re all built from cholesterol and that cutting down on our intake would lead to lots of health problems.
+Another reality bite about cholesterol is our hormones, namely the steroids, testosterone, adrenal hormones, and the sex hormones, need cholesterol to reproduce.
+All these hormones prevent premature aging, and they’re all built from cholesterol.
+Cutting down on our cholesterol intake would lead to lots of health problems.

-In addition to the list of the essence of cholesterol is its contribution to the production of bile.
-The bile breaks down the grease in our liver, and with it helps the digestion of food.
+An addition to the list of the importance of cholesterol is its contribution to the production of bile.
+The bile breaks down the grease in our liver, and it helps the digestion of food and calories.
 Without the bile, bloating and right shoulder pain can be felt.
 We also need this to absorb essential vitamins and minerals.

 Vitamin D is actually made from cholesterol through the conversion of sunlight in the skin.
 All the skin membranes are also made from cholesterol.
 The brain is made of cholesterol.
 The skin is lined with cholesterol.
 With all these into consideration, the body basically needs the lipid to be functional and efficient.

-Eggs are known for having lots of cholesterol but they actually increase the good cholesterol.
+Eggs are known for having lots of cholesterol, but they actually increase the good cholesterol in the body.
 Being loaded with lecithin, it becomes an antidote.
 This fatty substance breaks down the lipid.

-In a study about the risks of high and low cholesterol, it shows that those with low cholesterol shows a higher rate of deaths.
-Cholesterol-lowering drugs include a 700% increase in colon cancers, a 12-fold increase in breast cancer, 45% in gallstones and 145% increase in gastritis.
-There are twice as many heart attacks, internal bleeding, severe constipation, liver disease and ulcers of the stomach and intestines.
-Anemia, taste and smell disturbances, visual difficulties, dizziness, low white blood cell count, heart rhythm problems, phlebitis and cancer also became predominant with low cholesterol levels.
+In a study about the risks of high and low cholesterol, it shows that those with low cholesterol are more at risk of dying due to a cardiovascular disease.
+Risk factors like cholesterol-lowering drugs include a 700% increase in colon cancers, a 12-fold increase in breast cancer, 45% increase in gallstones, and a 145% increase in gastritis.
+There are twice as many heart attacks, internal bleeding, severe constipation, liver disease, and ulcers of the stomach and intestines.
+Long-term health conditions like anemia, taste and smell disturbances, visual difficulties, dizziness, low white blood cell count, heart rhythm problems, phlebitis, and cancer also became predominant with low cholesterol levels.

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.